 Die cutting is a way of creating innovative marketing collateral to really make your brand stand out.
-We can cut, and Crease materials with precision, from pop-up elements to more detailed punch-out features.
-Here’s where to use it for maximum effect:
+We can cut and crease materials with precision, from pop-up elements to more detailed punch-out features.
+Here are some guidelines for where to use it for maximum effect:

 The obvious candidate for a bit of VIP treatment is your logo – give it an instant makeover with a clever die cut.
-If the logo is strong enough to print in a solid color and still retain its effectiveness, then it should easily translate to a successful die cut design, more complex logos might not work as well.
+If the logo is strong enough to print in a solid colour and still retain its effectiveness, then it should easily translate to a successful die cut design though more complex logos might not work as well.

-They say that the devil finds work for idle hands so it’s a good job that people love a fiddle.
-Whether it’s a playing with a pen, a ring or a fidget spinner, people like tactile interaction.
-A clever die-cut engages sight and touch making a more lasting impact with your audience.
-This technique is often used for business cards which will actually feel different in the customer’s hand, differentiating it from the rest.
+They say that the devil finds work for idle hands so it’s a good job that people love to fiddle.
+Whether it’s playing with a pen, a ring or a fidget spinner, people like tactile interaction.
+A clever die cut element engages sight and touch making a more lasting impact on your audience.
+This technique is often used for business cards which will actually feel different in the customer’s hand and differentiating it from the rest.

 Shaping your product or message

-Sometimes you can use a strong footprint that immediately identifies and complements your brand or product, an elegant and efficient design feature.
+Sometimes you can use a strong footprint that immediately identifies and complements your brand or product as an elegant and efficient design feature.

-When you invest a die cut element to a print it can elevate your collateral.
+When you introduce a die cut element to a print it can elevate your collateral.
 People recognise the additional thought and creativity you’ve put into your collateral and associate it with brand quality.